Topsail Hill Preserve State Park

 Fred Gannon Rocky Bayou State Park, known by most as Rocky Bayou State Park sets nestled along State Road 20 in Niceville along Rocky Bayou.
 The park boasts 357 acres of wooded walking trails of sand pine scrub, longleaf pine, sand hill forests, pine flat woods and wetlands.

 More than 100 different species of birds may be spotted in the diverse area, including kingfishers, ospreys, warblers and woodpeckers.
 Along one of the walking/biking trails, you will find an interpretive kiosk, which visually describes some of the many birds that can be found in the park.
-Click here for story and video on Rocky Bayou State Park
+Click here to continue

 Henderson Beach State Park